Augustus Keppel, 1st Viscount Keppel

-During the American Revolutionary War Keppel came into a notorious dispute with Sir Hugh Palliser over Palliser's conduct as his second-in-command at the inconclusive Battle of Ushant in July 1778; the dispute led to Keppel and Palliser facing courts martial, which acquitted both of them.
-During the final years of the American Revolutionary War Keppel served as First Lord of the Admiralty.
+During the American War of Independence Keppel came into a notorious dispute with Sir Hugh Palliser over Palliser's conduct as his second-in-command at the inconclusive Battle of Ushant in July 1778; the dispute led to Keppel and Palliser facing courts martial, which acquitted both of them.
+During the final years of the American War of Independence Keppel served as First Lord of the Admiralty.